 Installing Visual Effect Graph

 To install the Visual Effect Graph package:

-- Select the Visual Effect Graph package.
+- Select Visual Effect Graph from the list of packages.

 Using the correct version of Visual Effect Graph

 Every Visual Effect Graph package works with a Scriptable Render Pipeline package of the same version.
 If you want to upgrade the Visual Effect Graph package, you must also upgrade the render pipeline package that you’re using.

 For example, the Visual Effect Graph package version 6.5.3-preview in Package Manager works with the High Definition RP package version 6.5.3-preview.